 Stress is everywhere.
 One can't ever do away with it in its entirety.
 What one can do, however, is learn to manage it better.
-Here are some pointers towards a stress-free 2017.
-Consider including them in your list of resolutions for a happier and more satisfying new year.
+Here are some tips to manage stress better.
+Including even one of these in your everyday life can bring down stress levels and improve the quality of your life significantly.

 Life is an exam in which everyone gets a different question paper.
 Peeking into your partner's paper won't help you solve your own.